flopezag/tutorials.secured-OrionLD/docs/index.md

 ## Grouping User Accounts under Organizations

 For any identity management system of a reasonable size, it is useful to be able to assign roles to groups of users, rather than setting them up individually.
-Since user administration is a time-consuming business, it is also necessary to be able to delegate the responsibility of managing these group of users down to other accounts with a lower level of access.
+Since users' administration is a time-consuming business, it is also necessary to be able to delegate the responsibility of managing these group of users down to other accounts with a lower level of access.

-Consider our Personal Data management example, there could be a group of users (Application Managers) who can introduce new Personal Data into the system as well as modify existing data introduced previously.
-Another group of users (Application Users) who need to access the Personal Data information to produce some report based on them but cannot modify them.
-Another group of users (Data Users) correspond to each of the persons that provide the Personal Data, therefore they can access for reading and modifying their only own data.
-Finally, Another group of users (Others) exist that are not related to this application and therefore they cannot access to the Personal Data for neither reading nor writing.
+Consider our Personal Data management example, there is a group of users, **Application Managers**, who can introduce new Personal Data into the system as well as modify existing data introduced previously.
+Another group of users, **Application Users**, who need to access the Personal Data information to produce some report based on them but cannot modify them.
+Another group of users, **Data Users**, correspond to each of the persons that provide the Personal Data, therefore they can access for reading and modifying their only own data.
+Finally, there is another group of users, **Others**, exist that are not related to this application and therefore they cannot access to the Personal Data for neither reading nor writing.
 Rather than give access to each individual account, it would be easier to assign the rights to an organization and then add users to these organizations.

-Furthermore, Alice, the **Identity Management** administrator does not need to explicitly add additional user accounts to each organization herself - she could delegate that right to an owner within each organization.
+Furthermore, **Alice**, the **Identity Management administrator** does not need to explicitly add additional user accounts to each organization herself - she could delegate that right to an owner within each organization.
-For example Bob the Project Manager would be made the owner of the _Application Managers_ organization and could add and remove addition manager accounts to that organization whereas Charlie the Head of _Application Users_ could be handed an ownership role his organization and add additional application users to that organization.
+For example **Bob**, the **Project Manager**, would be made the owner of the _Application Managers_ organization and could add and remove addition manager accounts to that organization whereas **Charlie** the **Head of Application Users** could be handed an ownership role his organization and add additional application users to that organization.

-Note that Bob does not have the rights to alter the membership list of the _Users_ organization and Charlie does not have the rights to alter the membership list of the _Managers_ organization.
-Furthermore, neither Bob nor Charlie would be able to alter the permissions of the application themselves, merely add and remove existing user accounts to the organization they control.
+Note that **Bob** has no permissions to alter the membership list of the _Users_ organization and **Charlie** has no permissions to alter the membership list of the _Managers_ organization.
+Furthermore, **neither Bob nor Charlie** would be able to alter the permissions of the application themselves, merely add and remove existing user accounts to the organization they control.

-By the execution of this tutorial, alice will be the person in charge of the creation of all organizations for management purposes.
-Therefore, Alice will be automatically assigned to all of these groups.
+By the execution of this tutorial, **Alice** will be the person in charge of the creation of all organizations for management purposes.
+Therefore, **Alice** will be automatically assigned to all of these groups.

 ### Create an Organization

 The standard CRUD actions are assigned to the appropriate HTTP verbs (POST, GET, PATCH and DELETE) under the `/v1/organizations` endpoint.
-To create a new organization, send a POST request to the `/v1/organizations` endpoint containing the `name` and `description` along with the `X-Auth-token` header from a previously logged-in user.
+To create a new organization, send a POST request to the `/v1/organizations` endpoint containing the `name` and `description` along with the `X-Auth-Token` header from a previously logged-in user.

 > **Note** You can take a look and execute the organization-mgmt script to automatically create all organizations